30 Surprisingly Delicious Food Pairings That Will Blow Your Mind

 Ice Cream and Fries

-If you’ve made a face when your friends dipped fries into a Wendy’s Frosty or McFlurry, it turns out they were onto something.
+If you've made a face when your friends dipped fries into a Wendy's Frosty or a McDonald's McFlurry, it turns out they were onto something.
 This takes the combination of salty and sweet to the next level.
-Because in addition to the flavors, you’re also mixing the heat of a fresh box of fries with the coldness of the ice cream.
-Salty, sweet, hot, and cold all at the same time—what’s not to love?
-There’s no way of telling what brave soul first tried this combination.
-But we’re thankful for it, whoever they are.
+In addition to the flavors, you're also mixing the heat of a fresh box of fries with the coldness of the ice cream.
+Salty, sweet, hot, and cold all at the same time—what's not to love?
+There's no way of telling what brave soul first tried this combination.
+But we're thankful for it, whoever they are.

-Still not convinced this is a flavor people actually enjoy?
+Still not convinced this is a flavor people enjoy?
 Just ask Coolhaus!
-The brand sells a pint of “Milkshake & Fries” ice cream that includes bits of fries, along with malt balls, blended into vanilla ice cream.
+The brand sells a pint of "Milkshake & Fries" ice cream that includes bits of fries, along with malt balls, blended into vanilla ice cream.

 Chocolate and Avocado

-We’re not just talking about adding a piece of chocolate to your morning avocado toast, although that does sound delicious.
-Avocado’s creamy, buttery texture naturally lends itself to chocolate-flavored recipes, of which there are many to choose from.
-Dip your toes into the flavor combination with a creamy avocado and chocolate milkshake, which features cacao powder and a quarter avocado.
+We're not just talking about adding a piece of chocolate to your morning avocado toast, although that does sound delicious.
+Avocado's creamy, buttery texture naturally lends itself to chocolate-flavored recipes, of which there are many to choose from.
+Dip your toes into the flavor combination with an avocado and chocolate milkshake, which features cacao powder and a quarter avocado.

 Olive Oil and Ice Cream

 If you haven't tried it, you might be hesitant about this combination, but plenty of people swear by it.
 For a true salty-sweet combo, try adding a drizzle of olive oil and a few sea salt flakes to vanilla ice cream.
 You won't regret it.